TadiT7/treble_experimentations_wiki/Asus-Zenfone-Max-Pro-M2.md

 None yet.

 ##
-_Please tell me if official Q beta works or not, I only tested on official Pie_
+_Please tell me if official Q beta works or not, I only checked on official Pie_
 ##

 ## Requirements